BlockSigner/cove/site/content/english/enable-qes.md

 {{< /content >}}

 {{< content top=6 width=narrow >}}
-{{% collapsible 1 "Maximise the legal weight of your electronic signature" %}}
+{{% collapsible 1 "Why is identification necessary?" %}}
 At Skribble you sign with the qualified electronic signature (QES).
 This is [the highest e-signature standard](/signaturestandards).
-For this, the law requires an identity verification through personal contact.
-Exceptions are financial intermediaries who may carry out identity verification using video identification.{{< /collapsible >}}
+For the QES, the law requires a face-to-face identity verification.{{< /collapsible >}}

 {{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}
-No. Your e-ID is valid for 5 years or until the expiry of the document of identification you presented during identification.
+No. Identity verification is performed once and is valid for 5 years or until the identity document used for the identification expires.
 {{< /collapsible >}}

-{{% collapsible 3 "Which identification documents can I use for identification?" %}}
+{{% collapsible 3 "Which identity documents are accepted?" %}}
-A valid passport or identity card.
-All other forms of identification such as a residence permit or driving licence are not sufficient.
+A valid passport or an identity card.
+Documents such as residence permit or driving licence are not accepted.
 {{< /collapsible >}}

 {{% collapsible 4 "Where are the data of the identified users stored?" %}}